-MUP is able to target cheaper alcohol relative to its strength because the price is determined by and directly proportionate to the amount of alcohol in the drink.
-This is important as these strong and cheap drinks are the alcohol products favoured by the heaviest drinkers among us, who generally seek to get as much alcohol as they can for as little money as they can and are most at risk of alcohol-related illnesses and death, and our young people, who generally have the least disposable income and have the highest prevalence of binge drinking.
+MUP is able to target cheaper alcohol relative to its strength because the price is determined by and directly proportionate to the amount of alcohol in the product purchased.
+This is important as these cheap, strong alcohol products are favoured by the heaviest drinkers among us, who generally seek to use as much alcohol as they can for as little money as possible and by young people, who generally have the least disposable income but have the highest prevalence of binge drinking.

-MUP is therefore particularly important for public health policy due to the fact that while a price increase may induce some consumers of higher priced alcohol products to switch to less costly brands, or to switch purchases to venues where alcohol is less costly, those who are already drinking the lowest-priced products can only respond by changing the quantity they drink, which leads to greater responsiveness at the lower end of the price spectrum, which is largely occupied by heavy and young drinkers.
+MUP is particularly important to public health alcohol policy because those who are already drinking the lowest-priced, strongest products can only respond by changing the quantity they drink, which leads to greater responsiveness at the lower end of the price spectrum, which is largely occupied by heavy and young drinkers.

 Will MUP be introduced in Ireland?

-Alcohol consumption levels are lower now than 15 years ago – so where’s the problem?
+Alcohol use is lower – so where’s the problem?

-This harmful drinking has a huge impact on our nation’s physical and mental health, causing the loss of 88 lives due to alcohol every month.
+This harmful drinking has a huge impact on our nation’s physical and mental health, causing the loss of 1094 lives due to alcohol annually or 3 deaths a day.